jay23606/qfl-bot-genie/README.md

 QFL% = ATRp * QFLP_SCALAR

-(QFLP_SCALAR defaulted to 3.5 but you can increase if you want to be more picky when opening deals relative to ATR)
+(QFLP_SCALAR defaulted to 3.5 but you can increase if you want to be more picky when opening deals relative to ATRp)

 TP% = ATRp * TP_SCALAR

-(TP_SCALAR defaulted to 1.5 but you can increase if you want higher take profit relative to ATR at time deal opens)
+(TP_SCALAR defaulted to 1.5 but you can increase if you want higher take profit relative to ATRp at time deal opens)

 Also cycles through the QFL timeframes (original=1h, daytrade=2h, conservative=3h, position=4h) each time so that more QFL deals may be presented